Copernicus17/Project_Get_and_Clean_Data/CodeBook.md

   subject) from the x files.
 - The units were specified in the website.

+** IMPORTANT NOTE: The table below is aligned and looks good as a .md file or when editing in GIT.
+GIT preview is smushing all of the information together.

 ID	||	VARIABLE_NAME	             ||	TYPE	   ||	UNITS	  ||	NOTES
 ----||-----------------------------||----------||---------||----------------------------------
 1	  ||	activity	                 ||	character||		      || see activity_labels.txt